plone/training/chapter05.rst

 By default, your site has a custom folder, and items are first searched for in that folder.

 To customize the logo, you copy it into the custom folder, and change it there.
-This way you can change templates, Css styles, images and behavior, because a container may contain python scripts.
+This way you can change templates, CSS styles, images and behavior, because a container may contain python scripts.

 GenericSetup
 ^^^^^^^^^^^^^